jtenner/FMC-fabric/README.md

 #### 1) Warning

-When your tools go below 10% durability and have 12 or less uses a red warning text appears on your screen for three seconds.
+When your tools go below 10% durability and have 12 or less uses a red warning text appears on your screen for two seconds.
 Can be either on top of the screen or above the hotbar.
 Text size can be changed in settings.

 #### 2) Prevent breaking

 This is disabled by default as it can break the vanilla experience.
-Makes your tools stop working at certain durability at certain tasks (ex. pickaxe won't break blocks at durability 1 and won't hit mobs at durability 2).
-This does NOT include any armor, shield and carrot on the stick.
+Makes your tools stop working at certain durability (will stop at 2 durability for most tools).
+This includes swords, pickaxes, axes, shovels, hoes, trident, bow and crossbow.

 ### Cloud Height